Education System in Hong Kong: Tips to picking the right school for your child

 1. Be clear on what your priorities are and what your child needs

-There are no one-size-fits-all tips for choosing the right school in Hong Kong.
-It really does depend on the type of expat you are, the country you’re from, the age and interests of your child, and so much more.
-But before we delve into the different educational systems in Hong Kong, it’s best to consider the following:
+There are no one-size-fits-all tips for choosing the best school in Hong Kong for your child.
+It really depends on the type of expat you are, the country you’re from, the age and interests of your child, and so much more.
+But before we delve into the Hong Kong education system, it’s best to consider the following:

 - For those of you from a non-English speaking country, is it important that your child enrolls in a school that teaches in that language?
-There may or may not be options for you as that depends on the language.
+There may or may not be options for you, depending on the language.
 Conversely, it’s much easier to find schools in Hong Kong with English as the main language of instruction.

 - How old is your child and what are their interests?
 While younger children can easily adapt to any school in Hong Kong, older children will require schools that are compatible with their previous education.
 What’s more, if your child has a strong interest in extracurricular activities, you’ll have to look for schools that cater to this.

 The standard of education in Hong Kong is generally high and all schools are registered with the Education Bureau.
 That being said, there are actually 3 types of educational systems in the city-state: public, private independent, and international schools.
-Deciding on an educational system is one of the biggest school decisions you’ll have to make.
+Deciding on an educational system is one of the biggest factors to consider when choosing a school for your child.

 Public schools are free to attend for all children and comprise the majority of schools in Hong Kong.
 They follow the internationally-recognized Hong Kong Diploma of Secondary Education (HKDSE), allowing students to enter top universities in Hong Kong and overseas.

-While the schools are very academically rigorous, they are also notorious for their high-pressure environment and strict approach to educational matters.
+While local schools in Hong Kong are very academically rigorous, they are also notorious for their high-pressure environment and strict approach to educational matters.
 There is also little focus on emotional development or creative-based learning.

 Moreover, the main language of instruction is Chinese.
 Even though many public schools have international programs to help non-Chinese speaking students acclimatize, it’s not a viable option for expats who prefer a more international environment for their children.